Boromir: The Two Towers

 Fighting to defend Merry and Pippin, Boromir is mortally wounded by orc-arrows.
 In Pippin's words:

 Then Boromir had come leaping through the trees.
 He had made them fight.
 He slew many of them and the rest fled.
 But they had not gone far on the way back when they were attacked again, by a hundred Orcs at least, some of them very large, and they shot a rain of arrows: always at Boromir.
 Boromir had blown his great horn till the woods rang, and at first the Orcs had been dismayed and had drawn back; but when no answer but the echoes came, they had attacked more fiercely than ever.
 Pippin did not remember much more.
 His last memory was of Boromir leaning against a tree, plucking out an arrow; then darkness fell suddenly.

 Blasts from Boromir's horn alert Aragorn, but he comes too late to prevent the hobbits' capture.
 As Boromir lies dying, he remorsefully confesses to attempting to take the Ring from Frodo.
 He urges Aragorn to save Minas Tirith, as he himself has failed.
 Aragorn reassures him that he has not failed, that indeed "few have gained such a victory".
 Aragorn, Gimli, and Legolas place Boromir's body in one of their Elven boats, with his sword, belt, cloak, broken horn, and the weapons of his slain foes about him.
 They set the boat adrift in the river toward the Falls of Rauros, singing a lament for his funeral.

-Three days later, Faramir, to his and their father's great grief, see the boat bearing his dead brother floating down the River.
+Three days later, Faramir, to his and his father's great grief, sees the boat bearing his dead brother floating down the river.